Israel B. Richardson

 Israel Bush Richardson (December 26, 1815 – November 3, 1862) was a United States Army officer during the Mexican–American War and American Civil War, where he was a major general in the Union Army.
-Nicknamed "Fighting Dick" for his prowess on the battlefield, he was mortally wounded at the Battle of Antietam near Sharpsburg, Maryland.
+Nicknamed "Fighting Dick" for his prowess and persistence on the battlefield, he was mortally wounded at the Battle of Antietam near Sharpsburg, Maryland.

 Early life and career

 Richardson was born in Fairfax, Vermont.
 He was reportedly a descendant of famed American Revolutionary War general Israel Putnam.
 He was appointed from Vermont to the United States Military Academy in West Point, New York.
 He graduated 38th out of 52 cadets in the Class of 1841.
 He was one of 23 classmates who would become generals during the Civil War.
 After some routine assignments, Richardson served as a second lieutenant in the Second Seminole War in Florida.
 He was promoted to first lieutenant on September 21, 1846.

 He received two brevets for meritorious service during the Mexican–American War, to captain and major for the actions at Contreras, Churubusco, and Chapultepec.
 In Mexico while serving under General Winfield Scott in the Army of Occupation, he received his nickname, "Fighting Dick", (Note: A moniker shared by Confederate Major General Richard H. Anderson whom Richardson would meet at Antietam in the Civil War) which would carry over to the Civil War.

 He later served as a captain in the 3rd U.S. Infantry (a rank he achieved in 1851) at various frontier outposts in Texas and New Mexico Territory, San Antonio, Texas 1848–49, Post Opposite El Paso del Norte, 1849–1850; Fort Fillmore 1851–52, 1852–53; Fort Webster, 1852, 1853–54; and Fort Thorn, 1854–55.
 He then resigned his commission in 1855 and began farming near Pontiac, Michigan.